omega8cc/boa/docs/SECURITY.md

-# Security Considerations for Multi-Aegir Systems
+# Security Considerations for Multi-Ægir Systems

-In a multi-Aegir-instance system, all instances will use the same Nginx server.
+In a multi-Ægir-instance system, all instances will use the same Nginx server.
 This means that attempting to install a site with the same domain on two or more instances can affect others.
 The instances will not be aware of each other, so it is your responsibility to manage the system wisely.

-It is critically important to never give anyone access to the Aegir system user on any Octopus instance.
+It is critically important to never give anyone access to the Ægir system user on any Octopus instance.
 This user has almost root access to all site databases hosted across all Octopus instances on the same BOA server.
-Only provide limited shell access accounts and non-admin Aegir control panel accounts to end-users.
+Only provide limited shell access accounts and non-admin Ægir control panel accounts to end-users.

 ## Customizing PHP Function Restrictions